-Employees who terminate employment will receive payment at the employee's regular rate of pay for all accrued, unused and available vacation and floating holidays, provided the employee gives his/her direct supervisor proper written notice two weeks in advance in the event of his/her voluntary termination, or 30 days advance notice in the event of retirement.
+Employees who terminate employment will receive payment at the employee's regular rate of pay for all accrued, unused and available personal time off, provided the employee gives his/her direct supervisor proper written notice two weeks in advance in the event of his/her voluntary termination, or 30 days advance notice in the event of retirement.

-At no point in time will an employee be allowed to exceed 115% of allotted vacation time off.
+At no point in time will an employee be allowed to exceed 115% of allotted personal time off.
 All time off exceeding 115% will be cancelled and no payment made.